Record Retention Periods for DOT Audit Prep

 Before

-• Build a retention table for each record category.
+• Build a retention table for each record category and post it near the filing system.

-• Do not purge records that fall inside an audit request period.
+• Do not purge records for any driver or unit that falls inside the requested audit date range.

-• Ask vendors how long records remain accessible in their portals.
+• Ask vendors how long records remain accessible in their portals before canceling or switching.

 During

-• Separate records outside the requested period from current audit files.
+• Separate records outside the requested period from the current audit response packet.

 After

-• Add retention dates to file names or folder notes.
+• Add the retention expiration date to file folder labels or folder naming conventions.

-• Review vendor purge settings at least once a year.
+• Review vendor data purge settings at least once a year.

-• Update the retention sheet when rules or vendor access changes.
+• Update the retention table when a regulation changes or a vendor modifies its data retention policy.

 Download